GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdseamount.rst

    :align: center

    Use |-E| to select elliptical rather than circular shapes in map view.
-Both shapes require lon, lat.
+Both shapes require *lon, lat*.
 Circular shapes only require the radius :math:`r_0`, while elliptical ones require the azimuth :math:`\alpha` of the major axis as well as the major and minor semi-axes .

 .. _-F: